Burtree Lane

 As a local business, our solar farm will be contributing over £80,000 in business rates to Darlington Borough Council every year.

-Further details on the proposal and frequently asked questions can be found further down this page.
+Further details on the project and frequently asked questions can be found further down this page.

 Latest News